IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-select.rst

 ..
 MARKER:summary

 A dropdown component that allows for selecting values fetched from the generated ``/list`` API endpoints.

-Used both for selecting values of foreign key and navigation properties, and for selecting arbitrary objects or primary keys independent of having some other object.
+Used both for selecting values for foreign key and navigation properties, and for selecting arbitrary objects or primary keys independent of a parent or owning object.

 ..
 MARKER:summary-end